Maximize Savings with Michigan R&D Tax Credit: A Comprehensive Guide

 For preliminary eligibility for the Michigan Research and Development credit program, businesses must meet the four-part test for qualifying activities.
 You also must have garnered research expenses in the state of Michigan to calculate the base amount of the credit.

-Eligible entities for the state credit include corporations, partnerships, and sole proprietorships in Michigan.
-Large and small businesses can both qualify, with small businesses having a certain amount specifically allocated to help them pursue research and development initiatives.
+Eligible Michigan state credit entities include corporations, partnerships, and sole proprietorships.
+Large and small businesses can both qualify, and small businesses have a certain amount specifically allocated to help them pursue research and development initiatives.

 Four-Part Test for Qualifying Activities